IGNW/k8s-workshop/intro/README.md

 ### Scaling the aplication
 1. Scale the Deployment
-    * `kubectl --namespace k8s-workshop scale deployment frontend --replicas=2
+    * `kubectl --namespace k8s-workshop scale deployment frontend --replicas=2`
       This will tell Kubernetes to increase the number of copies of `frontend` to 2
     * `kubectl --namespace k8s-workshop get pods`
       List the currently deployed pods, notice how there are now 4 copies of `frontend`
+    * `curl [external_ip]`
+      Do this several times in a row, see how the pod name changes?

-1. Create the Horizontal Pod Autoscaler to automate the process
+1. Use a Horizontal Pod Autoscaler to automate the process
-    * `kubectl apply -f fronend/frontend.hpa.yml --namespace k8s-workshop`
+    * `kubectl get hpa --namespace k8s-workshop`
-      Create the HPA from the yml file in the frontend directory
+      Inspect the HPA we created earlier
     * Install `ab`: `sudo apt-get install apache2-utils --yes`
     * Apply some load `ab -n 30000 -c 100 http://[external_ip]:[port]/load`
     * `kubectl get hpa --namespace k8s-workshop`
-      Show the status of the HPA we just created
+      Show the status of the HPA we just triggered
     * `kubectl get pods --namespace k8s-workshop`
       Show the increased number of pods in the cluster
+    * Wait for the `ab` run to finish
+    * `kubectl get hpa,pods --namespace k8s-workshop`
+      Inspect the HPA and pods to see that the HPA has scaled back down, this may take a few minutes as we have to wait for the HPA cooldown timer to expire